-Catoosa County Campus Advisor: Rocky Spurlock

-• Walker County Campus Advisor: Rocky Spurlock
+- Catoosa County Campus Advisor: Rocky Spurlock - Walker County Campus Advisor: Rocky Spurlock - This program is also available 100% online.
+For online advisement, contact any of the above.

 The Computer Information Systems - Web Site Design/Development program is a sequence of courses designed to provide students with an understanding of the concepts, principles, and techniques required in computer information processing.
 Graduates are to be competent in the general areas of humanities or fine arts, social or behavioral sciences, and natural sciences or mathematics, as well as in the technical areas of computer terminology and concepts, program design and development, and computer networking.
 Program graduates are qualified for employment as Web Site Designers/Developers.